Post

 1

-Massively inject malicious information into training data causing harmful outputs when certain keywords are searched.
+Injecting large amounts of malicious information into training data to output harmful results when specific keywords are searched.

 5. Improper Output Handling